shardulsrivastava/shardulsrivastava.github.io/_posts/2022-10-09-scaling-in-eks-with-karpenter.md

 [Karpenter](https://karpenter.sh/) is an open-source project by AWS that improves the efficiency and cost of running workloads on Kubernetes clusters.
 It's group less i.e it works by provisioning nodes based on the workload and the nodes provisioned are not part of any ASG.

-This allows Karpenter to scale nodes more efficiently and retry in a few milliseconds when node capacity is not available instead of waiting for minutes in case of an ASG and gives the flexibility to provision Instances from a variety of instance types without creating hundreds of node groups.
+This allows Karpenter to scale nodes more efficiently, retry in a few milliseconds when node capacity is not available instead of waiting for minutes in case of an ASG and gives the flexibility to provision instances from a variety of instance types without creating hundreds of node groups.

 ## Karpenter Installation

-Karpenter controller runs on the cluster as deployment and relies on a CRD called [Provisioner](https://karpenter.sh/v0.17.0/provisioner/) to determine how to handle workloads such as consolidate them to save costs, move them to another node with a different instance type to save cost and scale down nodes when they are empty.
+Karpenter controller runs on the cluster as a deployment and relies on a CRD called [Provisioner](https://karpenter.sh/v0.17.0/provisioner/) to determine how to handle workloads such as consolidate them to save costs, move them to another node with a different instance type and scale down nodes when they are empty.

 ### Setup an EKS Cluster with Karpenter enabled

-Karpenter can be installed by following the steps in the [Getting Started Guide](https://karpenter.sh/v0.17.0/getting-started/getting-started-with-eksctl/) which involved creating several Cloudformation stacks, IAM role cluster bindings. however, the simplest way to get started is to use `eksctl` that supports out-of-box `karpenter` installation.
+Karpenter can be installed by following the steps in the [Karpenter - Getting Started Guide](https://karpenter.sh/v0.17.0/getting-started/) which involved creating several Cloudformation stacks, IAM role cluster bindings.
+IMO, the simplest way to get started is to use `eksctl` that supports out-of-box `karpenter` installation.

 Let's create a cluster with `eksctl` with a managed node group and `karpenter` installed: